radius-project/docs/docs/content/contributing/contributing-docs.md

 - Determine the category or the type of doc you are contributing.
    - **Concept** - A concept doc is a high-level overview of the project or an area of the project.
    - **Overview** - A overview page documents a specific feature or capability of the project, with information on what the feature is and additional context and links on how to use it.
-   - **Quickstart** - A quickstart guide is a short step-by-step guide to help the reader quickly learn something and achieve a specific goal in 5-10 mins.
    - **Reference app** - A reference app-doc is for running an application sample or an example of using the project or a particular feature.
    - **How-To** - A how-to guide is an elaborate step-by-step guide to help the reader achieve a specific goal.
 It should provide the reader with an in-depth understanding of what the feature does.
-While Quickstart is a subset of How-To, they can be differentiated by the time to achieve a specific goal.

 ### Contributing a new Concept doc

 - Ensure the doc is in the correct place in the hierarchy.
 - Ensure the reader can understand why they should care about the project or the concept.
 What problems does it help them solve?
 - Provide a link to the overview page of the feature that justifies the concept(s)
-- Also provide the reader with related links if needed (this can be other quickstarts, "how-to", samples for reference)
+- Also provide the reader with related links if needed (this can be other how-to guides, samples for reference)
 - Set the `category` as `Concept` in [Hugo front-matter](#front-matter).

 ### Contributing a new Overview doc